 In the pancreas, cells called exocrine cells form exocrine glands and ducts that make pancreatic enzymes that are released into the intestines to help digest food.

 In adenocarcinoma, the most common form of pancreatic cancer, these exocrine cells start to grow out of control in the pancreas.
-About 95 percent of pancreatic cancer cases are adenocarcinoma.
+About

 “It affects somewhere between 50,000 to 60,000 Americans per year.
 We like to quote about a 1.5 percent lifetime risk of developing pancreas cancer.
 It’s behind lung cancer and colon cancer,” Dr. Walter Park, director of the Stanford Pancreas Clinic in California, told Healthline.